agility-game/dokploy/300/400/README.md

 ![Setup_server_domain-001](https://github.com/agility-game/dokploy/assets/1499433/282b8439-7a58-49de-bf1c-fcc56bc998ee)

 In a separate browser window, browse to your domain hosting service (here: versio.nl) and setup an A record for your domain (here: agility-game.com) and for the IP address choose the public IP address (here: 116.203.36.60) of the server on Hetzner.
-We choose "dokploy" as the subdomain,but this can be anything else.
+We choose "dokploy" as the subdomain, but this can be anything else.

 ![Setup_a_record_for_dokploy_server_on_versio](https://github.com/agility-game/dokploy/assets/1499433/f607a957-5f23-4e95-9d7a-28decd127d65)